 1. The Multi-Stage Implementation Process

-The scheme is not just about drones; it is a legal process with specific checkpoints where transparency is supposed to be guaranteed.
+The scheme is not just about drones; it is a legal process with specific checkpoints where transparency is guaranteed.
+(Corruption in UP’s Swamitwa Scheme)

 • Pre-Survey (Demarcation): Before the drone flies, the Tehsil staff (Lekhpal/Patwari) and Gram Panchayat must mark property boundaries on the ground using Chuna (lime powder).
 This must be done in the presence of the owners.